 Importance of Manufacturing

-- Manufacturing industries help in modernising agriculture which form the backbone of our economy.
+- Manufacturing industries help in modernizing agriculture which form the backbone of our economy.

 - Manufacturing also reduces the heavy dependence of people on agricultural income by providing them jobs in secondary and tertiary sectors.

-- Export of manufactured goods expands trade and commerce and brings foreign exchange.
+- The export of manufactured goods expands trade and commerce and brings foreign exchange.

 During the last 20 years, the share of the manufacturing sector has stayed at 17 % of GDP.
 This is much lower than some East Asian economies, where it is 25 to 35 %.
 The desired growth rate is expected to be 12% in the next decade which has been 7% in the last decade.

-To develop the sector of manufacturing industries, government has set-up the National Manufacturing Competitiveness Council (NMCC)1.
-The objective is to bring appropriate policy to improveproductivity to achieve desired growth rate.
+To develop the sector of manufacturing industries, the government has set-up the National Manufacturing Competitiveness Council (NMCC)1.
+The objective is to bring appropriate policy to improve productivity to achieve desired growth rate.